-Title No How appointed Term Notes College Director (Chair) 1 Ex-officio Ongoing Assistant College Director (Vice chairperson) 1 Ex-officio Ongoing Course Directors (currently 3) 3 Ex-officio Ongoing Any new future CD posts will also sit on Council Manager of Academic Affairs (Chairperson pro tempore) 1 Ex-officio Ongoing Manager of Corporate Affairs 1 Ex-officio Ongoing Student Representative 1 Elected by student body 2 years External Academics 2 Invited by College management 3 years In exceptional circumstances external board members may be invited to extend their term Secretary 1 Ex-officio Ongoing In attendance Non-voting
+Title No How appointed Term Notes College Director (Chair) 1 Ex-officio Ongoing Assistant College Director (Vice chairperson) 1 Ex-officio Ongoing Course Directors (currently 3) 3 Ex-officio Ongoing Any new future CD posts will also sit on Council Manager of Academic Affairs (Chairperson pro tempore) 1 Ex-officio Ongoing Manager of Corporate Affairs 1 Ex-officio Ongoing Student Representative 1 Elected by student body 1 year External Academics 2 Invited by College management 3 years In exceptional circumstances external board members may be invited to extend their term Secretary 1 Ex-officio Ongoing In attendance Non-voting

-Note: Student feedback will be facilitated at programme Boards and brought to Academic Council by Programme Directors and the Manager of Academic Affairs.
+Note: Student feedback will be facilitated at Programme Boards and brought to Academic Council by Programme Directors and the Manager of Academic Affairs.

-Frequency of meetings: 3 times per year - September, January, June members)

-(A minimum of one meeting per year is compulsory for all

-Quorum for meetings: 6 representatives

-2.5.3.3 Frequency of meetings: 3 times per year - September, January, June

-2.5.3.4 Quorum for meetings: 6 representatives

-2.5.3.5 Decision-making: By vote.
+- 2.5.3.3 Frequency of meetings: 3 times per year September, January, June (A minimum of one meeting per year is compulsory for all members) - 2.5.3.4 Quorum for meetings: 6 representatives - 2.5.3.5 Decision-making: By vote.
 Each member will have an equal vote.
-Chair will have casting vote.

-2.5.3.6 Breath of responsibility: Accredited programmes run by College.

-2.5.3.7 Meetings agenda: Prepared and circulated in advance by Chair or officer on behalf of the Chair.
+Chair will have casting vote. - 2.5.3.6 Breath of responsibility: Accredited programmes run by College. - 2.5.3.7 Meetings agenda: Prepared and circulated in advance by Chair or officer on behalf of the Chair.